 Video: Dividing Pups and Staghorn Fern Mounting

-Ferns do not flower or grow from seeds, they propagate from spores.
+Ferns do not flower or grow from seeds but propagate from spores.
 Spores are those brown deposits on the underside of the antler-like leaves.

 September to December are goods months for sowing spores.